STATEMENT OF FAITH

 11. The Ministry and Spiritual Gifts

 a.
 We believe that God is sovereign in the bestowment of all His gifts; and, that the gifts of evangelists, pastors, and teachers are sufficient for the perfecting of the saints today; and, that speaking in tongues and the working of sign miracles (as ministries) gradually ceased as the New Testament Scriptures were completed and their authority became established (1 Corinthians 12:4-11; 2 Corinthians 12:12; Ephesians 4:7-12).
 However, in places where Scripture is not allowed (ex.
 Islamic republics, North Korea, etc.) God still uses the supernatural to provide a way to reach the lost (dreams and visions).
+Furthermore, as we draw closer to the end, it is my belief that God the Holy Spirit will work increasingly in more obvious ways as the spirit of Antichrist strengthens in these final days.

 b.
 We believe that God does hear and answer the prayer of faith, in accord with His own will, for the sick and afflicted (John 15:7; 1 John 5:14-15).